 There is a height limit of forty-five feet in the Mixed Use Downtown district for properties 1) between Main Street and McLoughlin Boulevard and 11th and 16th Streets, 2) for properties within one hundred feet of single-family attached or detached units, and 3) for properties within two-hundred and fifty feet of the End of the Oregon Trail Interpretive Center site.
 The code amendments amended the second requirement to state that the forty-five foot height limitation applies to new development that is abutting existing single-family units.
-This would allow building heights near, but not adjacent to existing residences, to be constructed up to the 75' height limit already permitted in the majority of the MUD zone.
-The Planning Commission recommended maintaining the forty-five foot height limit between Main Street and McLoughlin Boulevard and 11th and 16th Streets in order to preserve views towards the river, and within two-hundred and fifty feet of the End of the Oregon Trail Interpretive Center site.
+This would allow building heights near, but not adjacent to existing residences, to be constructed up to the 75' height limit already permitted in the MUD zone.
+The City Commission requested that the Planning Commission reconsider the height restrictions during the Public Hearing process in May of 2019.
+Following further discussion at a public hearing on June 10, 2019, the Planning Commission recommended (This section to be completed).